straube/multiple-domain/multiple-domain/readme.txt

 Yes.
 You can use the `multiple_domain_redirect` action to do that.
 Please check https://github.com/straube/multiple-domain/issues/2 for an example on how to do that.

+= Can I get the language associated with the current domain? =

+Yes.
+You can use the `MULTPLE_DOMAIN_DOMAIN_LANG` constant to get the language associated with the current domain.
+Keep in mind the value in this constant doesn't necessarily reflect the actual user language or locale.
+This is just the language set in the plugin config.
+Also notice the language may be `null`.

 == Screenshots ==

 == Changelog ==

+= 0.8.0 =

+* Moved `MultipleDomain` class to its own file.
+* Fix: #14 Remove `filter_input` from plugin.
+* Attempt to fix #22.
+* Added `MULTPLE_DOMAIN_DOMAIN_LANG` constant for theme/plugin customization.
+Fixes #20.
+* Fix: #21 No 'Access-Control-Allow-Origin' header is present on the requested resource

 = 0.7.1 =
 * Make the plugin compatible with PHP 5.4 again.